Shrinking Distances: Using Technology to Open the World to Rural Students by Dr. Steve Canipe

 Once a teacher has created one or two of these virtual experiences, students often desire to emulate the techniques and technology in subsequent student projects, thereby gaining valuable technology skills and creating meaningful, authentic products, which can be used again in the classroom or posted online.
 Students in grades 3–12 can easily create these virtual experiences, which can be shared with classmates or with students in lower grade levels.

 Dr. Steve Canipe is a faculty expert at Walden University, a leader in online education degree programs.
 Dr. Canipe specializes in educational technology and its integration into the classroom, the importance of teaching 21st-century skills to students, and STEM education (science, technology, engineering, and mathematics).
-Since 2005, Dr. Canipe has served as the director of master’s programs in science and mathematics and instructional design and technology in The Richard W. Riley College of Education and Leadership.
-Prior to his current job in doctoral research and quality at The Richard W. Riley College of Education, Dr. Canipe served as the program director of both the EdD and PhD programs.
+Since 2005, Dr. Canipe has served as the director of master’s programs in science and mathematics and instructional design and technology in The Richard W. Riley College of Education and Human Sciences.
+Prior to his current job in doctoral research and quality at The Richard W. Riley College of Human Sciences, Dr. Canipe served as the program director of both the EdD and PhD programs.